 We add to it.

 Let’s try “women’s graphic t shirts.”

-Search volume is 5.4K for this one.
-That’s better, but still too high.
+The search volume is 5.4K for this one.
+That’s better but still too high.
 Let’s look at the “related keywords” to see if there’s an option with lower competition.

 3. Dig Deeper – Check Keyword Difficulty and Search Volume